Fillers: Questions to Ask Before Choosing an Injector

 You can also ask how they approach subtle enhancement specifically.
 Do they focus on restoring volume that's been lost, or are they adding new structure?
 Those are different strategies.

-And if they suggest doing less than you expected?
-That's not a bad sign.
+Great injectors translate vague requests into precise, controlled actions.
+If they suggest doing less than you expected, that's not a bad sign.
 It usually means they're thinking long-term.

 Subtle lip filler enhancement at Glow Up Med Spa